w3c/secure-the-web-forward-workshop/papers/js-security-framework-roadmap.md

 ## Authors

 Joe Sepi is Chair of the OpenJS Cross Project Council (CPC), and Chair of the OpenJS Security Collaboration Space.
 Robin Ginn is an Executive Director of the OpenJS Foundation.
+Ben Sternthal is the OpenJS Program Director.